Hotel management requires excellent people management skills and a calm, professional, approachable manner

-Some large hotel groups operate graduate recruitment programmes for managers, although they are not the only route to top management posts.
-The length of training varies but is usually between one and two years, with the aim being to create future operations managers.
+Some large hotel groups operate graduate recruitment programmes for managers, although you can progress to top management posts through experience.
+The length of training on recruitment programmes varies, but is usually between one and two years, with the aim being to create future operations managers.

 - guest relations

-Employers often require graduates to be geographically mobile, particularly within larger hotel chains, and trainees must be prepared to relocate during their training, which could involve time spent at hotels abroad or throughout the UK.
-On successful completion of the programme, trainees will be placed as heads of department or assistant managers.
+Employers often require graduates to be geographically mobile, particularly within larger hotel chains.
+If you choose to work for a larger chain you may need to be prepared to relocate during your training.
+This could involve spending time at hotels abroad or in other parts of the UK.
+On successful completion of the programme, you'll be placed as a head of department or assistant manager.

-The industry has a continuous need for talented, hardworking, energetic and multiskilled staff.
-As the workforce is generally young and staff turnover is quite high, promotion prospects can be good for motivated people with a 'can do' attitude.
+Because the hospitality workforce is generally young and staff turnover is quite high, promotion prospects are good for motivated graduates.

-It may take some time to reach the post of general manager (perhaps a further five to six years) and may mean relocating and/or changing employer several times.
-The best paid posts are in larger hotels.
+It may take longer to reach the post of hotel or general manager - typically a further five to six years - and you may need to relocate and/or change employer several times to do so.